satoshishop/pypeertube/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Support
-Feel free to support my work :) Bitcoin tipping via the lightning network - https://btcpay.satoshishop.de/apps/2MAnGZcejnZd3wV8V2YJxDWgAVPq/pos
+Feel free to support my work by dropping some satoshis (Bitcoin) here: **3Aj7QF2DJd49vDpYU6AhZqz8qWKcedpj4z**